-In january 2009 I worote an article about the low yield on long term government bonds.
+In January 2009 I wrote an article about the low yield on long-term government bonds.

 Most of the OECD countries have a yield lower than 1%.
 That means the real rate is minus (adjusted for inflation)!
-Most countries have an inflation that is higher than 2%.
-In Switzerland, the expected yield from 1 year to 5 year is negative.
+Most countries have inflation that is higher than 2%.
+In Switzerland, the expected yield from 1 year to 5 years is negative.
 Even Denmark has a negative yield.
 In other words, investors buy Swizz and Danish government bonds and expect to lose money!
 Why?
 Simply because it’s regarded as a safe haven and investors are happy just to “protect” their money.
 They are extremely pessimistic.
-They are even more negative to other assets classes like stocks, commodities and real estate.
+They are even more negative to other asset classes like stocks, commodities, and real estate.

 And look at Japan.
 The government is running at a constant deficit financed by the private for years.
 How long can this continue?